Tuesday, November 07, 2006

 As David Warlick says in the post referenced above:

-When I read this post, I started thinking about my classes.
+Today, the world is the curriculum, and the world is changing every day.
+In a time of rapid change, education must become highly adaptable, a place where teachers can retool their classrooms every day.
+The time issue must be solved.
+ItÂs a very simple problem (granted that the solution would not be simple) that, if solved, would have a dramatic impact on teaching and learning.
+But a significant part of that impact would come from the professional discourse that would be necessary in order for teachers to productively manage adaptable classrooms.
+It would come out of well thought-out and compellingly written (and illustrated) conversations from teachers who are paying attention, reflecting on their observations, sharing their insights concerning the impact on teaching and learning, sharing, and continuing the conversation.When I read this post, I started thinking about my classes.
 I cannot ignore the fact that the method of teaching science that is occuring now is really not science.
 I have said it before that I think the current method of science instruction teaches the students about science and what has been done in science but does a lousy job teaching the students how to be scientists.
 Then there is the issue of motivation.
 I do not just mean the motivation of the students, that would be a whole different entry.
 I mean the motivation of the teachers (I am talking to myself right now, so feel free to listen).
 It takes time, energy, resources, and a willingness to fail to change what is happening in a classroom.
 Time is the easiest scapegoat.
 I think if I can figure out the resources then the time will not be as big of an issue.
 The truth is that it takes a lot of work to create the changes that I would like to see happen.
 It is good to see that there are a few teahers out there who are willing to try to change and then continue to evaluate what they are doing.

 -Margaret Mead